chriskinsman/tilloo/README.md

  * disque <https://github.com/antirez/disque> for communication

-Both of these must be installed prior to using Tilloo.
+Mongodb will be installed using helm with the default install script.
+The app.yaml will run a disque pod.

 ### Configuration

 The default configuration is:
- * Local install of mongodb on port 27017
+ * StatefulSet running mongodb in the tilloo-services namespace on port 27017
- * Local install of disque on port 7711
+ * Deployment running disque on port 7711
- * Scheduler starts up and listens on port 7700
+ * Deployment running scheduler listening on port 7700 with an ingress configured
- * Optional web ui starts up and listens on port 7770
+ * Deployment running web listening on port 7770 with an ingress configured
+ * DaemonSet running a logger service on each node

-If your environment satisfies the prequisites and is good with the above ports no changes are needed to config.json.
+If your environment satisfies the prequisites and is good with the above ports you only need to update the host name in config.json.

 ### Start up services

 The typical Tilloo environment consists of:
  * 1 Scheduler
- * 1 or more Workers
  * 1 Web UI

-To get started run the following commands:

-``tilloo-scheduler``

-``tilloo-worker``

-``tilloo-web``
+ * 1 logger on each k8s node

-Open a web browser to http://localhost:7770.
+ Once everything is installed in k8s open a web browser to http://<yourhostname>:7770.

 Enjoy!

 ## CLI Documentation

+In a k8s environment the cli is best run from an interactive shell started on the k8s cluster inside the tilloo-services namespace.

 Running npm link will put symlinks to the tilloo-cli into your /usr/local/bin directory.

-### tilloo-cli addjob &lt;schedule&gt; &lt;path&gt; [options]
+### tilloo-cli addjob &lt;schedule&gt; &lt;imageuri&gt; [options]

 Adds a job to the system.